BSc Veterinary Nursing and Companion Animal Behaviour (D313)

 About BSc Veterinary Nursing and Companion Animal Behaviour

-This exciting degree offers a combination of veterinary nursing and companion animal behaviour, leading to a range of career options, from working as a veterinary nurse in general practice to opportunities in the field of behaviour and welfare for animal charities or the commercial sector.
+This exciting degree offers a combination of veterinary nursing and companion animal behaviour.
+The course may lead to a range of career routes, from working as a veterinary nurse in general practice, to opportunities in the field of behaviour and welfare for animal charities or the commercial sector.

 The second year builds upon the basic sciences through classroom-based study in veterinary anatomy.
 You will also cover anaesthesia and fluid therapy; surgical nursing and theatre practice; medical nursing, diagnostics and therapeutics.
 You will study the principles of animal ethology, behavioural development, and welfare, focusing on the commonly owned companion animal species.

 To meet the clinical placement requirements of the RCVS you will spend ten weeks in clinical practice during the vacation in years one and two.
 Usually, this placement takes place close to your home.

 Your third year comprises a 42-week placement in first-opinion veterinary practice within a 50-mile radius of the Bristol Veterinary School, and you will study professional veterinary nursing practice through lectures and online tutorials.